 Doug "WCGRider" Polk - World's #1 No-Limit Holdem Player

 In our courses (The Postflop Game Plan and The Lab) I teach you the strategies I've spent years developing to get me to the top of poker.
 Rather than browse the web and shift through the abyss of poker strategy we have created the most efficient way to learn poker and improve your game.

-I've played games my whole life.
-My online screen name "WCGRider" comes from the game WarCraft 3 where I participated in the national qualifier for the World Cyber Games.
+I've excelled at strategy games my whole life.
+(My online screen name "WCGRider" comes from the game WarCraft 3 where I participated in the national qualifier for the World Cyber Games.)

 My parents raised me to be a free thinker and decide for myself.
-I happen to be the kind of guy that is dedicated to success, so I would pick something and focus my energy to make achieve success - here at Upswing that means you benefit from me pouring my soul into all of our poker training content and courses.
+I happen to be the kind of guy that is dedicated to success, so I pick something and focus my energy to make achieve success - here at Upswing that means you benefit from me pouring my soul into all of our poker training content and courses.

 Initially I started out mostly playing full ring No Limit Hold'em Cash games and eventually started making enough money to support myself.

-At 19 I decided that poker was something to pursue full time.
+So, at 19 I decided that poker was something to pursue full time.
 I dropped out of college and moved to Las Vegas to pursue my passion, but it was not an easy path!

 Eventually I fully graduated to heads up.
 I focused on that for a couple years, taking on all comers.
 Eventually I was out of opponents to play because no one wanted to play when they considered themselves outmatched, except one: Ben Sulsky.
 (By the way, much respect to Ben who is still one of the very best players in the world at multiple forms of poker.)

 At the time Ben, AKA Sauce123, was considered the best player in the world.
 I looked at his game, and while I thought him to be a tough opponent, I thought I had an edge.